matiaslgh/challenge-parcels-system/README.md

 To set up the backend, follow these steps:

-1. Install the dependencies: `yarn`
+1. Install the dependencies: `cd backend && yarn && cd ..`
 2. Ensure Docker is installed and running on your machine.
 3. Start the backend server in development mode: `yarn dev:backend` (run this command from the root of the project)